 Fermentable carbohydrates are small carbohydrates that are poorly absorbed by the small intestine and quickly fermented by bacteria in the large intestine.
 These carbohydrates may have a role in triggering symptoms of IBS.
-In fact, in individuals with IBS, the consumption of these carbohydrates leads to a large inflow of water into the intestine and an increased production of gas during fermentation, causing intestinal distension and expansion of the intestines, often expressed as a feeling of being swollen. , or "to look a few months pregnant".
-Then, in combination with factors like visceral hypersensitivity pathology where there is pain felt during distension of the digestive tract, stress and anxiety, symptoms of IBS can be triggered eg. : abdominal pain, bloating, gas, diarrhea and / or constipation.tipation).
+In fact, in individuals with IBS, the consumption of these carbohydrates leads to a significant inflow of water into the intestine and an increased production of gas during fermentation, causing intestinal distension (expansion of the intestines, often expressed as a feeling bloated, or "looking a few months pregnant").
+Then, in combination with factors such as visceral hypersensitivity (pathology where there is pain felt during distension of the digestive tract), stress and anxiety, symptoms of IBS can be triggered (eg: abdominal pain , bloating, gas, diarrhea and / or constipation).

 These carbohydrates include oligosaccharides, disaccharides, monosaccharides, and fermentable polyols.

 Oligosaccharides are the fructose - mainly the fructans , the inulin and the levans - and the galactooligosaccharides (GOS) .
 Fructans are carbohydrates found in particular in wheat (e.g. bread, pasta), barley, rye, onions and ai, etc. They are also found in asparagus, cabbage, beets, leeks, etc.

 GOS are carbohydrates that are found, among others, in legumes (eg: lentils, chickpeas, kidney beans, etc.) and artichokes, etc.

 The disaccarides designate a sugar composed of two small sugars.
 They mainly concern the following sugars: sucrose (combination of glucose and fructose), maltose (combination of two glucose) and lactose (combination of glucose and galactose).